alexch/codelikethis/public/projects/today_i_learned_web.md

 # Today I Learned - Web Application

 During your programming journey you will come across questions every day and need to find answers for those questions.
-Recent studies have found a [cognitive benefit to journaling](https://psychcentral.com/lib/the-health-benefits-of-journaling/) when learning new content, or balancing between multiple priorities.
+Studies have found a [cognitive benefit to journaling](https://psychcentral.com/lib/the-health-benefits-of-journaling/) when learning new content, or balancing between multiple priorities.
 For many people the act of writing down a problem, the path to finding a solution, and the answer, stimulates pathways in the brain which help in memory recall and problem solving.

 Your task for this project is to build a web-server and front-end application that you can use to record, search, edit, and reference answers for various programming tasks.
 The notes that you create will serve as both a log of your personal learning, and a reference of prior solved problems to remind yourself how to do tasks in the future.

-## Tech
+# Tech

-### Starter Code
+## Starter Code

 Follow the Github Classroom link and clone the starter repository down to your local machine

 This code includes a command-line program and an Express web server program which can both connect to a MongoDB database server running either locally on the development environment or remotely in the cloud.

-### MongoDB Installation
+## MongoDB Installation

 Please make sure that you have a recent version of MongoDB installed on your development environment.

-Use the following command in a terminal and look for a version of `3.4+`.
+Use the following command in a terminal and look for a version of `4.x`.

 `$ mongo --version`